Biden receives warm welcome from waiting crowd in Dundalk visit

 Mr Biden called for the restoration of powersharing at Stormont during a keynote speech at Ulster University, and praised the work of the UK and EU to strike the Windsor Framework on post-Brexit trading arrangements.

-The Republic of Ireland leg of the president’s four-day tour of the island will see him travel to the Irish capital, Co Louth and Co Mayo.
+The Republic leg of the president’s four-day tour of the island will see him travel to Dublin, Co Louth and Co Mayo.

 Mr Biden became the sixth person to travel through Dublin Airport while serving as US president, following Barack Obama’s visit to the country in May 2011.